The Vietnam Consumer Survey has been saved

 The Vietnam Consumer Survey

-In this first edition of the Vietnam Consumer Survey, we explore some of the latest consumer behaviour patterns emerging from the results of our survey conducted in the second half of 2019 across 1,000 respondents through face-to-face interviews in four cities: Hanoi, Ho Chi Minh City, Can Tho, and Da Nang.
+In this second edition of the Vietnam Consumer Survey, we will explore some of the key changes in consumer behavior and purchasing patterns that have emerged from the recent survey conducted during between June and July 2020 across 1,000 households through face-to-face interviews in four major cities: Can Tho, Da Nang, Hanoi, and Ho Chi Minh City.

 To facilitate discussions on the consumer journey and highlight segment-specific insights where possible, we have also developed four personas to represent the various key consumer segments in Vietnam: Van, Hai, Chien, and Hoa.
 Through their lenses, we will explore the consumer journey while analysing the impact of the pandemic and other macro trends on the Vietnamese consumer’s heart, wallet, and mind.